ebingrav/avwiki/Category:Sem_Vida.md

 <!-- -->

--   SE down (Watery Grave) - A Flooded Sepulcher up exit is where [The animated squid](Animated_Squid "wikilink") (lvl 85) has been seen.
+-   SE down (Watery Grave) - A Flooded Sepulcher up exit is where [The animated squid](Animated_Squid.md "wikilink") (lvl 85) has been seen.
 Or you may find a hidden closed up exit with an odd glow to it.
 The shark has been spotted on this level in A Flooded Hypogeum (keep your eyes open for a barrier of magic on the ground).

 The sub-bosses will not repop when killed.
 They show up if use where.
 The room is "Cracks in the Rock".
 The room is inaccessible.